Regulations No. 51 22 statewide laws

 West Virginia WV 15 minutes in any 60-minute period Statewide Misdemeanor, $150 to $300 plus court costs None notable

 Sources: EPA Compilation of State, County, and Local Anti-Idling Regulations; US DOE Alternative Fuels Data Center; ATRI Idling Compendium; state statutes.
-Verified mid-2026.
+Last reviewed July 2026.
 Rules change, so confirm with the state agency before you rely on a figure.

 03 APUs and weight